 - Is it too much maintenance for me (i.e. dry clean only?)

 - Will I like it on myself as much as I do on the model?
 (Will it fit me well and will I feel confident in it?)

 - Is it a passing trend that I won’t want to wear in 5 years?

-This list is a good starting point for anybody, but you can add more criteria according to your needs.
+This list is a good starting point for anybody, but you can add more criteria according to your needs and values.

 Because ethical clothing tends to be pricier, it can feel prohibitive.
 But, not splurging on as many pieces as you’re used to might just be in your favor.

-Owning fewer pieces of clothing can also make life less complicated.
-20-30 pieces in your closet will yield more, and more interesting, outfit options than the mountain of clothing your A.M. brain tries to make sense of each morning.
-Travel becomes easier, too, with fewer pieces.
-If your closet is comprised of only items you wear, you don’t have to sift through as much before choosing what goes in the suitcase.
+A smaller wardrobe can also make life less complicated.
+20-30 pieces in your closet will yield more – and more interesting – outfit options than the mountain of clothing your A.M. brain tries to make sense of each morning.
+Travel becomes easier with fewer pieces too -If your closet is comprised of only items you actually wear, you don’t have to sift through as much before choosing what goes in the suitcase.

-Tailor these options to meet your needs.
-But beware: some sellers on resale sites like Poshmark actually perpetuate fast fashion by buying and selling enormous quantities of new fast fashion items.
+Tailor these options to meet your needs, but beware: some sellers on resale sites like Poshmark and Depop actually perpetuate fast fashion by buying and selling enormous quantities of new fast fashion items to make a profit.
 A look through a seller’s page can help you tell whether you’re actually buying secondhand or not.
 If a page shows something like 1,000 active listings, most new with tags, and in many different sizes and styles, it’s not truly secondhand!

-What do you think – ready to start building your ethical closet?
+What do you think?
+Are you ready to start building your ethical closet?

 *Article updated 4/25/22.